AliyunContainerService/pouch/docs/features/pouch_with_lxcfs.md

 ## Resource View Isolation Scenario

 Lacking of resource view isolation, applications may be running abnormally in environment provided by container.
 Application may be ware of that its runtime is not like that in usual physical machine or virtual machine.
-Here are some examples that isolation vulnerability influence application's runnning:
+Here are some examples that isolation vulnerability influence application's running:

-> For plenty of Java applications which are based on JVM, application startup script would mostly rely on the system resouce capacity to allocate heap and stack size for JVM.
+> For plenty of Java applications which are based on JVM, application startup script would mostly rely on the system resource capacity to allocate heap and stack size for JVM.
 As a result, application in a 200 MB memory limited container, which is created on a host of 2 GB memory capacity, will think it has rights to access the whole 2 GB memory, then startup script tells Java runtime to allocate heap and stack size according to 2GB which is totally different from it actual maximum size 200 MB.
 Application startup would fail definitely.
 Also for Java applications, some libraries would allocated heap and stack size according to their resource view, this will expose potential security issues as well.

 Not only memory resource view's concern, but also weak CPU resource view isolation.